ozanozisik/MetabolicNetwork/README.md

 The resulting networks are available in http://www.ndexbio.org/.
 <br />
 <br />
-This work is conducted with Maroua Chahdil in the team of Anaïs Baudot (https://www.marseille-medical-genetics.org/a-baudot/).
+This study was conducted with Maroua Chahdil in the team of Anaïs Baudot (https://www.marseille-medical-genetics.org/a-baudot/).
 <br />
 <br />
 <br />